Robert Relf: House sale controversy and aftermath

 Relf first came to national attention in 1976 when he advertised his house in Leamington Spa as being 'For Sale - to an English family only'.
 The sign had initially read "Viewing.
 To avoid animosity all round positively no coloureds" before Relf amended it.
 Relf was found to be in breach of the Race Relations Act and was jailed for contempt of court when he refused to take it down.
 Relf's plight was taken up by the tabloid press as an example of the supposedly draconian nature of race legislation and there was an outcry that Relf was imprisoned for his actions.

 Demonstrations were held, particularly in the Midlands, demanding his release, although counter-demonstrations endorsing the sentence were also organised.
 One such event in Handsworth ended in a riot with 28 arrests as National Front and anti-fascist demonstrators clashed when their respective marches met.
 However, fervour for Relf's cause soon died after articles about his background began to appear in the Sunday Times, revealing that Relf had been a member of the British Movement and had served as a bodyguard to Colin Jordan as well as attempting to organise a UK branch of the Ku Klux Klan.

 Relf, who staged a hunger strike during his incarceration, was released from prison the same year, although by now much of the popular support that he had gathered had died away.
 He would go on to rejoin the British Movement, although he left due to his dissatisfaction with the leadership of Michael McLaughlin and instead devoted much of his energies to the World Union of National Socialists, at the time led by Povl Riis-Knudsen.
 He also been associated with the National Front and it became his main area of domestic activity after he left the BM (although he had also been courted by the National Party who, along with the NF and BM, played a leading role in the campaign for his release).

 Having gained notoriety Relf continued to perform publicity stunts, notably in September 1978 when he was handed a £10 fine for refusing to wear a motorcycle helmet in protest at the legal exemption from the requirement for Sikhs.
-Relf was jailed soon afterwards for publishing racial hatred materials, and immediately went on hunger strike, sparking another NF led campaign for his release.
+After refusing to pay the fine, Relf was jailed for six days.
+In 1979, Relf received a 15-month sentence for publishing racial hatred materials and inciting racial hatred, and immediately went on hunger strike, sparking another NF led campaign for his release.
 He helped to set up White Nationalist Crusade, an attempt to create an umbrella movement for the far right in Britain, although this proved unsuccessful and he briefly led his own White Power Movement the following year.